Wra7h/SingleDose/README.md

 Note: Triggers are not erased after a build.
 Type `clear triggers` to clear the triggers you've set.

+## Compile
+Open the .sln in Visual Studio, select Debug or Release at the top and build.

 ### References:
  - https://github.com/SafeBreach-Labs/pinjectra
  - https://github.com/monoxgas/sRDI